danmousley/downfall-game/README.md

 To play:

-1. Clone down the repository
+1. Clone down the repository.
-2. View in a browser
+2. View in a browser of your choice.

 OR